Agent Skills: Loom Plan Writer

 2. Implementation stages: Record EVERYTHING to memory, NEVER touch knowledge

-3. integration-verify: Reads memory, curates valuable insights using loom knowledge update
+4. knowledge-distill: Reads all stage memories, curates valuable insights using loom knowledge update

 Implementation Stage Rule: